 Even the fluff making is easy.
 Have you made your own fluff before?
 If not, you need to do it ASAP!
 Wait, do you even like fluff?
 Do you even know what fluff is or do you just call it marshmallow creme or something like that?

 I promise it really is ridiculously easy.
 All you do is beat egg whites, light corn syrup, and salt together on high for 4-5 minutes, until the mixture thickens quite a bit and turns bright white.

 If you prefer to just make the conversation heart cookies and be done with it, that's your prerogative.
 But I recommending using two of the cookies to sandwich a layer of marshmallow fluff.

 100%.
-In addition to the crushed conversation hearts, I also pressed a large conversation heart into my cookies when they were almost done baking for a little extra fun.
-That’s totally optional as the cookies look kind of pretty without the extra heart, too.
-It’s really all about the conversation heart confetti!
+The added conversation heart on top is also totally optional as the cookies look kind of pretty without it, too.
+It's really all about that conversation heart confetti!